 The client's goals for their Google Ads account

-That being said, in general, it can take anywhere from 4 to 8 weeks to see enough results inside a Google Ads campaign to provide optimization-worthy data.
+That being said, in general, it can take anywhere from 4 to 8 weeks to see enough results inside Google Ads campaigns to provide optimization-worthy data.
 This timeframe can be shortened or lengthened depending on the factors mentioned above.

 However, we generally recommend a full account optimization at least once per month, with smaller optimizations and adjustments on a daily or weekly basis.
 This will help ensure that the account is constantly running at peak performance and that spend isn’t being wasted on silly things that should be fixed immediately.